-Any international conflict, or the threat of conflict, such as current US/North Korea tension or any ‘shock event’ unsettles markets.
+Any international conflict, or the threat of conflict, such as current US/North Korea tension or US/China Trade Disputes or any ‘shock event’ unsettles markets.

 There is also an additional secondary factor whereby international investors naturally become more cautious as they don’t know the future impact of today’s shock events i.e. how negatively economic growth will be affected.
-Furthermore they don’t know how today’s crisis will escalate: In a worst case scenario the current US /North Korea crisis could lead to global military conflict!
+Furthermore they don’t know how today’s crisis will escalate: In a worst case scenario say a US/North Korea spat could lead to global military conflict!

 For investors this means that there is a ‘flight to safety’ at such times.
 This means a flight out of risky financial assets into safe financial assets.